 Complex needs placements: Our carers also provide placements for children who are at risk of child sexual exploitation, trafficking, and/or display harmful sexualised behaviours and can provide placements for children and young people who have a learning difficulty, a physical disability or who need complex medical care.

-Staying put arrangements: These are to enable young people to remain in their foster placement post 18 to support their transition into adulthood.
+Continuing care agreements: These are to enable young people to remain in their foster placement post-16 to support their transition to adulthood.

 EDUCATION SERVICE